Almaden Valley, San Jose: Government

-Arjun Batra is the first Indian-American councilmember for Almaden Valley and District 10, and the first for San Jose since Ash Kalra left in 2016 to serve as the first Indian-American on the California State Legislature.
+Prior to this, Almaden Valley and District 10 were represented by Silicon Valley technology executive Arjun Batra., the first Indian-American councilmember for Almaden Valley and District 10, and the first for San Jose since Ash Kalra left in 2016 to serve as the first Indian-American in the California State Legislature.

-Prior to this, Matt Mahan, was the council member representing Almaden Valley and District 10, before being elected as the current Mayor of San Jose.
+Notably, Matt Mahan was also the councilmember representing Almaden Valley and District 10, before being elected as the current Mayor of San Jose.